JianWei-0510/gitpost/README.md

 The following routes have layout which contains a sidebar (or header for small screen size) to let user create post, redirect to their blog page, or logout

-- `/[username]` - User's blog page, which shows the latest ten posts at first, and when scrolling down to bottom its fetches next ten posts.
+- `/[username]` - User's blog page, which shows the latest ten posts at first, and when scrolling down to bottom it fetches next ten posts.
 Each posts is linked to their `/[username]/[postNum]` page
-- `/[username]/[postNum]` - post page, where all user can read post or leave a comment but only user can edit and delete the post
+- `/[username]/[postNum]` - post page, where all user can read post or leave a comment but only author can edit and delete the post